-Deputy Commissioner, Office of Instructional Services KIMBERLY YOUNG WILKINS
+Deputy Commissioner, Office of P12 Instructional Services

+KIMBERLY YOUNG WILKINS

-Assistant Commissioner, Office of State Assessment STEVEN E. KATZ
+Assistant Commissioner, Office of State Assessment

+STEVEN E. KATZ

-Director, Office of State Assessment ZACHARY WARNER
+Director, Office of State Assessment

+ZACHARY WARNER

-The State Education Department does not discriminate on the basis of age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation in its educational programs, services, and activities.
-Portions of this publication can be made available in a variety of formats, including braille, large print or audio tape, upon request.
-Inquiries concerning this policy of nondiscrimination should be directed to the Department's Office for Diversity and Access, Room 530, Education Building, Albany, NY 12234.
+The State Education Department does not discriminate on the basis of race, creed, color, national origin, religion, age, sex, military, marital status, familial status, domestic violence victim status, carrier status, disability, genetic predisposition, sexual orientation, and criminal record in its recruitment, educational programs, services, and activities.
+NYSED has adopted a web accessibility policy, and publications designed for distribution can be made available in an accessible format upon request.
+Inquiries regarding this policy of nondiscrimination should be directed to the Office of Human Resources Management, Room 528 EB, Education Building, Albany, New York 12234.

-Copyright © 2021 by the New York State Education Department.
-Permission is hereby granted for school administrators and educators to reproduce these materials, located online at EngageNY (https://www.engageny.org), in the quantities necessary for their schools' use, but not for sale, provided copyright notices are retained as they appear in these publications.
+Copyright © 2022 by the New York State Education Department.
+Permission is hereby granted for school administrators and educators to reproduce these materials, located online on the NYSED website (http://p12.nysed.gov), in the quantities necessary for their schools' use, but not for sale, provided copyright notices are retained as they appear in these publications.